DrPacemaker/Voron-Laser-Mod/README.md

 3. Direct deployment of gcodes to klipper from lightburn including the usage of the trace boundary feature built in lightburn
 4. Porting the inline laser feature known from Marlin to Klipper to increase printing speed
 5. Stronger chamber ventilation required to get rid of the amount of smoke as you might see in the video
+6. KlipperScreen menu could be improved by toggling buttons for laser switch and test mode
+7. KlipperScreen menu could be improved by Z axis adjustment functions